For engineers IC Self-hosted

 • Reads your repo first

-Scans the codebase and cleaned ticket payload before writing a line.
-Uses real files, internal MCPs, and private packages, not a half-pasted spec from Slack.
+The run scans your codebase and the ticket before writing a line.
+Real files and real context, not a half-pasted spec from Slack.

 • Self-review before humans